infoready-analytics/nlp-learning/docs/word_embedding.md

 - It compresses the feature space.
 TFIDF or CountVector generates a matrix of X by N where X is the number of examples and N is the number of unique words in the corpus.
 With a large corpus, N can be prohibitively big.
 This severely limits the application of the model.
 Whereas Word Embedding always place words into a fixed length feature space.
 - It eliminates the need for comprehensive pre-processing.
 Before word embedding, NLP model's performance depends a lot of the pre-processing techinques.
 Partly because the feature space was so big, it was necessary to simplify and discard less important information, by removing some words or lemmatising some others.
 But some information was lost in the process regardless.
 With the huge vocabulary and fixed feature space of word embeddings, such trade-off is usually unnecessary.

 However it should be clear by now, that the main drawback is that it's not order or context aware.
-In the following sections we will see how more advanced NLP models handle context.
+In the following chapters we will see how more advanced NLP models handle context.